-- Do we want information systems shaped by advertising & other corporate interests? (see Noble 2018) - How do we avoid amplifying biased views, especially those held by the majority/those in power? (see Alkhatib 2021, Birhane 2021) - How do we require transparency (recognizably synthetic media, disclosure of training data) and accountability (for the content expressed)? - Without making it the only solution, how do we promote information literacy, in the face of these technologies?
+- How do we create information systems for the public good, rather than for advertising & other corporate interests? (see Noble 2018) - How do we avoid amplifying biased views, especially those held by the majority/those in power? (see Alkhatib 2021, Birhane 2021) - How do we require transparency (recognizably synthetic media, disclosure of training data) and accountability (for the content expressed)? - Without making it the only solution, how do we promote information literacy, in the face of these technologies?